kelnmaari/aigateway/docs/PERFORMANCE.md

 ## Overview

-This guide helps you optimize Ollama-OpenAI Proxy for maximum performance based on your hardware and use case.
+This guide helps you optimize AIGateway Platform for maximum performance based on your hardware and use case.

 ### Performance Metrics